pingforhelp/BCA/Docs/Computer Sci/C.md

     return 0; }
 ````

-The compounds are the above structure are;
+The compounds are the above structure are:
-1.ADRAFILES : The first and fore most
-Compound is adrafiles in a C program
+1.Header files: The first and fore most Compound is headerfiles in a C program.
-** A adrafile is a file with extension dot H which contains C functions declaration where STDIO.H difines standed input output functions
+- A Headerfile is a file with extension .h which contains C functions declaration whereby stdio.h difines standed I/O functionality.

-2.MAIN METHOD OR FUNCTION DECLARATION:     the next part of C program of the main function this sintexto declare the main function is int main function
+2. Main Method or Function Declaration: the next part of C program of the main function this semi-coma (```;```) declare the main function is ```int main ()``` function.

-3.BODY: Body of a function in C program reference to the Operations that R performance inthe functions.
-It can be anything like searching,sorting,printing etc.....
-Where the body of the main function print saves statement called 'Hello world' used a function called print...
+3. Boody: Body of a function in C program reference to the Operations that R performance in the functions.
+It can be anything like Searching, Sorting, Printing etc. Where the body of the main function print saves statement called 'Hello world' used a function called ```printf("I'm on TV!");```.

-4.RETURN STATEMENT: Is commend is used to terminate a C program from main function and it returns 0.....
+4. Return Statement: Is cmd is used to terminate a C program from the main function and it returns 0